lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Finally, produce the third plot, revealing the distribution of orbital inclinatons.
 Do so by clicking again on two gears, "adding a new plot" and selecting "incl" as the expression.

+**SCREENSHOT**

+Plots of the distribution of semi-major axes, ecenticities, and orbital inclinations of objects located between 1.6 and 5.5 au.
+Note a small population of objects with high eccentricities (``e`` > 0.4).
+Those are probably comets which happen to be travelling in the region selected by you.
+Also note an increased number of objects arounf 5.5 au - those are Trojan Asteroids, not considered to be a part of the MBA population.

+Step 2.3.
+Explore the relationship between inclination as well as eccentricity as a function of semi-major axis.
+You don't have to re-execture the ADQL query as all parameters are already extracted.
+Make another plot by clicking the two gears, and select "Add new chart" and enter "Heatmap" as the "Plot type."
+As an aside, selecting "Heatmap" is more illustrative than plotting individual points.
+First select "q / (1-e)" for X-axis, and "e" for Y-axis, and click on "OK."
+Then repeat, by clicking on two gears, and selecting "Add new chart."
+This time, select "q / (1-e)" for X-axis, and "incl" for Y-axis, and click on "OK."
+You will need to get rid of the three charts from Step 2.2 - to do so, close the three plots you've made in 2.2 by clicking the blue "X" on each of them.
+This will result in the plot as below.

+**SCREENSHOT**

 .. **CANNOT BE DONE WITH SSOBJECTID = -735085100561880491**